This product has not been tested to the current CE requirements and is not available in markets requiring CE compliance.

 All NM 1 audio and data connectors are metal with locking, annular-ring shields for maximum durability, security and immunity from electromagnetic interference, be it radio, static or legislative hot airwaves.
 And all this fits in a very rugged (but good looking) extruded aluminum box.

-The NM 1 hardware ships with Rane’s NM 1 Search and Control software for Windows XP.
+The NM 1 hardware ships with Rane’s NM 1 Search and Control software for Windows XP, Vista and 7 (32-bit only).
 The Search software polls a network for all connected CobraNet devices and displays their System Name (sysName), IP Address and MAC address.
 While Polling you can assign them different IP Addresses if needed.
 Exiting Polling mode reduces the list of CobraNet devices to only the NM 1s.
 NM 1 Search is much like Peak Audio’s Disco application, without the Bee Gees music built in.
 Disco doesn’t give you much insight into what the NM 1’s capabilities and settings are unless you study the NM 1 MIB & DB-15 logic in detail by reading the manual.
 We know you avoid reading manuals since your spouse may catch you.
 Disco’s advantage is its ability to view many more MIB variables than the Rane software.
 So using both is typical, especially if you’re new to the NM 1.

 Once you stop the Search software’s Polling, double-clicking on a found NM 1 opens the Control section of the software where you can set each NM 1’s common parameters and monitor the state of their logic input (switch) and (LED) output states.
 Note that multiple instances of the Control software is supported.
 The NM 1 parameters adjustable from the Control dialog are: mic gain, transmit Bundle, receive Bundle, Conductor Priority, plus the mic mute (via Talk), private mode, override enable, cough enable and Persistence.
 The read-only NM 1 parameters are also displayed for you in full living color: talk, private, cough, and override LEDs.
 See the primer on logic, below.